 The Engineering Peer Helper Program is a partnership between the School of Engineering (SOE) and Learning Services of the Learning Commons to support engineering students.
 The program officially started in Winter 2009.
-Academically successful and experienced engineering students are hired by the SOE and trained by Learning Services to provide assistance with problem-solving techniques and other learning strategies necessary for success in engineering courses.
+Academically successful and experienced engineering students are selected through an interview process by the SOE and trained by Learning Services to provide assistance with problem-solving techniques and other learning strategies necessary for success in engineering courses.